Skip Global navigation and goto content

 *We no longer sample SP 1 Canaveral National Sea Shore and SP 5 Patrick AFB North because they are federal property.
 We also no longer sample SP 4 Cocoa Beach - Minutemen Cswy and SP 8 Indialantic Boardwalk

 The U.S. Environmental Protection Agency (EPA) created the Beach Advisory and Closing Online Notification (BEACON) system to provide the public a database of pollution occurrences for coastal recreation waters.
-To review nationwide beach advisories, closures, and sample results please visit: http://watersgeo.epa.gov/beacon2/.
+To review nationwide beach advisories, closures, and sample results please visit: WatersGeo.EPA.gov.

 HABs: Harmful Algae Blooms

-For more information on Red Tide and Blue-Green algae visit FDOH site for HABs: HABs: Harmful Algae Blooms | Florida Department of Health (floridahealth.gov).
+For more information on Red Tide and Blue-Green algae, visit the DOH site for HABs: HABs: Harmful Algae Blooms | Florida Department of Health

-For more information on where Red Tide is located, visit; Red Tide Current Status | FWC (myfwc.com)
+For more information on where Red Tide is located, visit: Red Tide Current Status | FWC

 For more information on where blue-green algae (cyanobacteria) is located, contact The Florida Department of Environmental Protection (DEP) at 1-855-305-3903 or visit the DEP website Algal Bloom Dashboard | Florida Department of Environmental Protection.